nginxinc/kubernetes-ingress/examples/ingress-resources/proxy-set-headers/README.md

 # Support for custom proxy headers

-NGINX and NGINX Plus support customization of proxy headers through annotations in Ingress.
+You can customize proxy headers for NGINX and NGINX Plus using Ingress annotations.

 NGINX Ingress Controller provides the following annotation for configuring custom proxy headers: